 At Home

 As with other homeschool facilitated group classes, homework must be completed at home prior to class.
-Parents are still their student’s teachers and are responsible to assist their student and monitor work.
+Parents are still their students’ teachers and are responsible for assisting their students and monitoring work.

 Here is a sample transcript you can use.